What if I told you that the spill you forgot to clean yesterday would get moldy tomorrow?

-A simple google search on the topic could have anyone concerned about their health.
+Doing a simple google search on the topic could have anyone concerned about their health.

-However without proper knowledge, assessment, and testing it’s difficult to determine how severe the situation is.
+Finding mold in our homes is concerning enough, but without proper knowledge, assessment, and testing it’s difficult to determine how severe the situation is.

 Most molds are health irritants and can be found inside or outside at any time of the year.